A Forest Expert Team In Spain Fights Fire With Fire — Literally

 Heat waves like the ones Europe experienced in 2019 are far more likely to happen because of the changing climate.
 And hot, dry conditions contribute to making massive fires no longer just a southern European problem: Last year Sweden saw its biggest fires in modern history, and this year the United Kingdom had a record number of them.

-Now, like in the United States, firefighters and ecologists in Europe are starting to realize that putting each fire out isn't possible or desirable.
+Now, like in the United States, firefighters and ecologists in Europe are starting to realize that putting out each fire isn't possible or desirable.
 To prevent megafires, experts say, the authorities have to let forests burn naturally — and sometimes even set fires on purpose.

 "We need to learn to live with fire, the same way we do with tornadoes or snowstorms," says Marc Castellnou, chief analyst for a special forest unit of Catalonia's fire services, known by its Catalan initials GRAF.